 • Top 10 Augmented Reality, Top 25 AI/Machine Language; Top 50 Social Media, Big Data, Blockchain, AND Digital Transformation; and Top 100 IoT Influencer in 2015 & 2016 (Onalytica)

-Joining the keynote lineup for a brief and insightful look at social media and the impact it can play in the utility industry is Tamara McCleary.
-She’ll also be at DistribuTECH all week engaging in the #DTECH2018 conversation.
+Joining the keynote lineup for 2018, Tamara McCleary gave a brief and insightful look at social media and the impact it can play in the utility industry.
+She’ll also spent the rest of the week at DistribuTECH - engaging in the #DTECH2018 conversation.

 President & CEO,

 Paula Gold-Williams is President & Chief Executive Officer (CEO) of CPS Energy.
 She assumed the role on July 25, 2016, after serving in the interim capacity for nine months.